fltk/fltk/README.Wayland.txt

 hybrid library.
 On systems lacking all or part of Wayland-required packages, the default building procedure produces a X11-based library.

-Use "-D FLTK_OPTION_USE_WAYLAND=OFF" with CMake or "configure --disable-wayland" to build FLTK for the X11 library when the default would build for Wayland.
+Use "-D FLTK_BACKEND_WAYLAND=OFF" with CMake or "configure --disable-wayland" to build FLTK for the X11 library when the default would build for Wayland.

 CMake option FLTK_BACKEND_X11=OFF or configure argument "--disable-x11" can